-If you’re eager to earn a higher rate on your savings, you’ve got a lot of options — including the new high yield bank account with SoFi.
-With SoFi, you don’t pay management fees or account fees, and if you have direct deposit you can earn 1.50% APY.
+If you’re eager to earn a higher rate on your savings, you’ve got a lot of options — including the new high-yield bank account with SoFi.
+With SoFi, you don’t pay management fees or account fees, and you can earn a competitive APY.

 What is a coupon on a CD?

 The coupon on a CD is its periodic interest payment.
 When a CD is zero coupon, that means it doesn’t pay out interest monthly or annually.
 Instead, the investor gets the full amount of interest earned paid out to them when the CD reaches maturity.

 Is a certificate of deposit a zero-coupon bond?

 Certificates of deposit and bonds are two different types of savings vehicles.
 While a CD can be zero-coupon the same way that a bond can, your money is not invested in the same way.
 CD accounts also don’t carry the same types of risk that bonds can present.

 CDs can be safer than bonds since CDs don’t carry default risk.
 A bond is only as good as the entity that issues it.
 If the issuer defaults, then bond investors can lose money.
 CDs, on the other hand, are issued by banks and typically covered by FDIC insurance which can make them safer investments.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.